How to grow chilli peppers

 For a quick recap and some chilli growing tips, check out the short video below:

 Do you love growing chillies?
 Let us know on our Facebook page - and if you have pictures of your crop, please share!
-Find loads more chilli advice at our chilli and sweet pepper hub page with our best guides, recipes and blogger articles.
+Find loads more chilli growing advice and guides at our hub page.

 Sue Sanderson T&M horticulturalist